The goal of a resume is to catch a reader’s attention in 10 seconds. To pull this off, you need to use engineering resume buzzwords.

 - Transmission line design

-So defining something as enormous has zero value to a reader.
-And plus, you’re selling yourself short if, in fact, you worked on something spectacular.
+So defining something as “enormous” serves zero value to a reader.
+And plus, you’re selling yourself short if, in fact, you worked on a “high voltage” sbustation.

 Engineering resume buzzwords

-The below list are buzzwords all disciplines of engineers can use.
+The below list is buzzwords all disciplines of engineers can use in their resumes.

 - Bid sheets